Xiao-1921/r2r-router-optimization/README.md

 ### How to Run the Reflector

 The reflector runs as Jupyter notebooks in **Google Colab** with a GPU runtime.
-Models are loaded in 4-bit quantization (NF4 via bitsandbytes), so no local GPU is required.
+Models are loaded in 4-bit quantization (NF4 via bitsandbytes), so you can run this on Colab's GPU runtime without needing a local GPU.

 #### Main notebook — full policy × prompt grid